deyavuz/ds105a-spotify-research/README.md

 Is there a difference between top pop hits by male and female musical artists?

 ### 🎹 Variables
-I have decided to operationalize "differences" in top pop hits by using the Genius API and supplementing my research by looking at song lyrics.
-So my variables are as follows:
+I have decided to operationalize "differences" in top pop hits by using the Genius API and supplementing my research by looking at song lyrics and performing sentiment analysis using Natural Language Toolkit (NLTK) and its built-in [VADER lexicon](https://github.com/cjhutto/vaderSentiment), which is great for such task because it is specialised in understanding social media-speak, which is prevalent in modern-day pop music.

+So, my variables are as follows:

-Independent variable: Song lyrics of top 10 songs of top artists Dependent variables: Themes/patterns present in lyrics
+**Independent variable:** Song lyrics of top 10 songs of top artists **Dependent variables:** Lyrics sentiment compound values (from -1 to 1)

 ### 🎺 Hypothesis
 Based on my brief literature review, I am predicting that:
 H0: There won't be any differences in themes between top pop hits by male and female artists.
 H1:

-### 🎵 Plan
+### 🎵 Methodology
 1) Obtain top hits from 2000-2024
 2) Obtain girly pop/"main pop girl" tracks
 3) Combine these two playlists, create a dataframe